mpsaradhi/mpsaradhi.github.io/_teaching/rvsp17.md

 location: "VVIT"
 ---

-OBJECTIVES:

-To give students an introduction to elementary probability theory, in preparation for courses on statistical analysis, random variables and stochastic processes.
+OBJECTIVES:To give students an introduction to elementary probability theory, in preparation for courses on statistical analysis, random variables and stochastic processes.
 To mathematically model the random phenomena with the help of probability theory concepts.
 To introduce the important concepts of random variables and stochastic processes.